About Our Camp

 CAMPSITE: Camp Ronald McDonald for Good Times in Idyllwild, CA

-Camp Kesem at UCLA is a student-run summer camp for children who have or have had a parent with cancer.
+Camp Kesem at UCLA is a student-run summer camp for children who are affected by a parent’s cancer.
 It provides an opportunity for campers to build self-esteem and gain support from peers facing similar challenges.
 Originally founded by students at Stanford University in 2000, the UCLA chapter was founded in 2004 by UCLA students and Camp Kesem Stanford Alumni.

 Children who have or had a parent with cancer are neither physically ill nor visibly distinct from other children.
 As a result, their situation at home is often unknown to peers and teachers and their emotional needs often go unnoticed.

-In addition, it is challenging for these children to find peers with whom they can relate, and they are often left feeling completely alone when coping with the fear, anger, guilt, and sadness associated with having a parent who has cancer or has died from cancer.
+In addition, it is challenging for these children to find peers with whom they can relate, and they are often left feeling completely alone when coping with the fear, anger, guilt, and sadness associated with having a parent who has cancer or has passed away from cancer.

 Aside from providing campers with a magical and care-free week of traditional summer camp fun, children are empowered with the tools to express their emotions through camp activities, such as arts and crafts, drama, and cabin chat.
 These tools, and the friendships gained provide support for these children well beyond the week of camp.